Skip to main content

 Data Permission Control

-To ensure the functionality of a group, it is crucial to establish what data it is authorized to handle.
+To ensure the functionality of a group or user permissions, it is crucial to establish what data they are authorized to handle.
 In Netuno, access control is detailed and applied directly to the Forms (tables) of your application.

 The system uses a permissions matrix that allows you to define, for each functionality, whether a given group has the necessary authorization to: